dyrock/trafficserver/doc/developer-guide/plugins/plugin-management/logging-api.en.rst

 -  Set the rolling size for your custom text log: see :c:func:`TSTextLogObjectRollingSizeMbSet`

+-  Set the rolling min count for your custom text log: see :c:func:`TSTextLogObjectRollingMinCountSet`

 -  Write text entries to the custom text log: see :c:func:`TSTextLogObjectWrite`